FreakyOc3anNerd/FreakyOc3anNerd/README.md

-If you have seen me talk to myself, I am not schizo, a system, or delusional.
-I have imaginary friends!
-Ted, Bruce, and a few others.
-I had imaginary friends for a while so quit calling me crazy.
-You can interact with me while I am talking to them, but sometimes I may not respond.
+Hi, so if I end up being on hiatus don't worry I am either taking a break or I am extremly busy with work!
+I don't usually go on hiatus for too long usually a week or a few days.
+Anyways, make sure to drink some water byeee!!

 *"Die, potato, die*